jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   - **\[Stratagem] Name:** ?
   - **\[Relic] Name:** ?
-  - **\[Warlord Trait] Implacable Conqueror:** _This warlord drives his legions onward without respite, eternally driven to claim and rule over ever more land._ (+2 M", stacks with those whatsitsname buffs)
+  - **\[Warlord Trait] Implacable Conqueror:** _This warlord drives his legions onward without respite, eternally driven to claim and rule over ever more land._ If this WARLORD has the **Relentless March** special rule, its Move characteristic is increased by 2".
   - **\[Favoured Command Protocols]:** **Lock Down**, **Defend**

   ### Novokh